Timely Information Updating for Mobile Devices Without and With ML Advice: Linear program formulation for offline scheduling

 The main challenge in designing our scheduling algorithm arises from several forms of uncertainty that are impractical to model using stationary stochastic processes and also limited current observations.
-To address these challenges, we use online algorithm design techniques based on linear programming~\cite{buchbinder2009design,bamas2020primal}.
+To address these challenges, we leverage online algorithm design techniques based on \textit{offline} optimal linear programming~\cite{buchbinder2009design,bamas2020primal}.

-However, casting our problem as a linear program (LP) is non-trivial due to the non-linear nature of the age cost.
+However, casting our offline scheduling problem as an linear program (LP) is non-trivial due to the non-linear nature of the age cost.
 For example, consider a scenario where the device transmits an update in slot~$1$ and schedules the next update in slot~$x$.
 If the age increases linearly by one unit per slot until the next update, the cumulative age from slot~$1$ to slot~$x$ is given by $\sum_{t=1}^{x} t = x(x+1)/2$, which grows quadratically with the decision variable~$x$.
 See~\cite{arafa2017age} for a concrete example illustrating this behavior.
 This quadratic growth implies that the total age cost $\sum_{t=1}^{T} A(t)$ in Eq.~\eqref{eq:cost} includes \emph{non-linear terms}, thereby complicating direct LP formulation.

 To overcome this issue, we introduce a transformation of the age evolution into an equivalent \emph{virtual queueing system}, described in Section~\ref{subsection:virtual-queue}.
 This transformation facilitates an LP formulation for the offline scheduling problem, as presented in Section~\ref{subsection:primal-dual}.
 The resulting LP formulation serves as the foundation for the design and analysis of our online scheduling algorithms: Section~\ref{section:onine} develops an online scheduling algorithm without ML, Section~\ref{section:ml} incorporates ML advice into the scheduling process, and Section~\ref{section:non-saturated} extends the model to intermittent update opportunities.